dankelley/oce/cran-comments.md

 A key reason for the submission is a request to remove dependence on rgeos and raster packages, which are being superseded by newer packages.

-The NEWS.md file lists over a dozen additional chnges.
+The NEWS.md file lists over a dozen additional changes.
 Of these, two have user-visible changes.
 First, plot() for echosounder-class objects now uses the viridis colour-scheme by default (it was jet, previously).
 Second, and more significantly, AD2CP objects now have a layout that matches other oce objects,